-The Substance Abuse Treatment Program (SATP) and New Directions Recovery Center (NDRC) provide integrated substance use counseling, primary medical care and psychiatric services to over 1,000 patients.
-SATP provides methadone maintenance for individuals with opioid use disorder and NDRC offers intensive outpatient treatment for a range of substance use disorders, including alcohol, cocaine, cannabis, benzodiazepines and PCP.
-Interns will take part in several clinical opportunities including individual and group therapy, intake assessments, and crisis intervention.
-Interns will work closely with a team of psychologists, addiction counselors, medical providers and other clinicians to provide integrative treatment services within a harm-reduction framework.
-Interns may also have the opportunity to assist with group supervision for the externs and lead a team of volunteer medical students for patient outreach and resource provision.
+The Substance Abuse Treatment Program (SATP) and New Directions Recovery Center (NDRC) provide integrated substance use counseling, primary medical care, and psychiatric services to over 1,000 patients.
+SATP provides methadone maintenance for individuals with opioid use disorder and NDRC offers intensive outpatient treatment for a range of substance use disorders, including alcohol, cocaine, cannabis, benzodiazepines, and PCP.
+Interns will provide individual and group therapy, intake assessments and crisis intervention.
+Interns will also work closely with a team of psychologists, addiction counselors, medical providers, and other clinicians to provide integrated treatment services within a harm-reduction framework.
+Interns may also have the opportunity to assist with group supervision for psychology externs.
+The rotation is typically 1 day per week for 3 to 6 months but can be flexible.
 SATP and NDRC are co-located at 2058 Jerome Avenue on the Burnside Avenue stop of the 4 train.
-Supervision is provided by Jessica Silver, Psy.D. and Virginia Mutch, Ph.D.
+Supervision is provided Yash Bhambhani, Ph.D. or Sydney Brinson, Psy.D.

-Supporting Healthy Relationships Program
+Supporting Healthy Relationships & HERO Dads Programs